Analyzing Feed-Forward Blocks in Transformers through the Lens of Attention Maps: Experiment 2: Dynamics of contextualization change

 We first found that the FF output representation has outliers in some specific dimensions (green lines in Fig.~\ref{fig:ln2_cancel}), and that the weight $\bm \gamma$ of LN tends to shrink these special dimensions (red lines in Fig.~\ref{fig:ln2_cancel}).
 In the layers where FF incurs a relatively large impact on contextualization,\footnote{FFs in BERT's $3$rd and $10$th--$11$th layers and GPT-2's $1$st--$11$th layers} the Pearson correlation coefficient between LN's $\bm \gamma$ and mean absolute value of FF output by dimension was from $-0.45$ to $-0.78$ in BERTs and from $-0.22$ to $-0.59$ in GPT-2 across layers.
 Thus, we suspect that such specific outlier dimensions in the FF outputs encoded ``flags'' for potential contextualization change, and LN typically declines such FF's suggestions by erasing the outliers.

 Indeed, we observed that ignoring such special outlier dimensions (bottom $1\%$ with the lowest value of $\bm \gamma$) in calculating FF's contextualization makes the change score quite small; contextualization changes by FF went from $0.21$ to $0.09$ in BERT and from $0.15$ to $0.02$ in GPT-2 on a layer average.
 Thus, FF's contextualization effect is realized using very specific dimensions, and LN2 cancels the effect by shrinking these special dimensions.
-Note that a related phenomenon was discovered by \citet{modarressi-etal-2022-globenc}: LN2 and LN1 cancel each other out by outliers in their weights in BERT.
-These imply, at least based only on existing observations, that the Transformer layer seems to perform redundant contextualization processing.
+Note that a related phenomenon was discovered by \citet{modarressi-etal-2022-globenc}: LN2 and LN1 cancel each other out by outliers in their weights in BERT (see other related works in~\ref{appendix:subsec:outlier}).
+The observed cancellation mechanism over feed-forward and normalization layers also suggests redundant contextualization processing in Transformer (\ref{appendix:subsec:redundancy}).
+Further investigation is an important future work.